 - 1. Set the meter selector to the OHMS position. - 2.
-Connect one tester lead to one lavender/red wire (three-pin connector); then connect the other tester wire to the green/red wire on the six-pin connector.
+Connect one tester lead to one lavender/red wire; then connect the other tester wire to the green/red wire.
 The meter must show less than 1 ohm. - 3.
 Depress and hold the reverse override button.
 The meter must show an open circuit.